-Research efforts led by Joshua Denny, M.D., director of Vanderbilt’s Center for Precision Medicine, are leveraging the rich data in EMRs for large-cohort analyses of genome-phenome associations.
+Research efforts led by Joshua Denny, M.D., director of Vanderbilt’s Center for Precision Medicine, are leveraging the rich data in EHRs for large-cohort analyses of genome-phenome associations.
 Results are both confirming and revealing new relationships to disease development and drug response.

 Discover: Before we discuss the new study of HLA variations published in Science Translational Medicine, would you explain the PheWAS methodology that is informing your work at the Center for Precision Medicine?

 Denny: PheWAS stands for phenome-wide association study.
 It’s based on the premise that as we see patients in the clinic, we record many observations that become part of their medical record.
-As we collect really dense EMR data, we have the opportunity not just to study one given disease or phenotype, but really to look across many or all the phenotypes one may accrue through the medical record.
+As we collect really dense EHR data, we have the opportunity not just to study one given disease or phenotype, but really to look across many or all the phenotypes one may accrue through the medical record.

 When I define the phenome, I’m thinking about the clinical diseases, signs and symptoms that can be studied in an individual patient.
 We look at it across a population.
 We are using PheWAS to help explain genetic findings and really understand the genetic underpinnings of disease.